You can apply all the wrinkle-reducing creams and line-filling serums you like but if your smile is looking old, it gives the game away at once.

 3. How to whiten your teeth safely

-We all crave white teeth but professional whitening can be expensive.
 It can be overwhelming trying to find the perfect whitener for you and your teeth but there are a few options that not only whiten your teeth but help them too.
+One of the best things to do is visit a professional, like the guys at Smilepod, who offer various options for whitening including in the office plus at-home options.

 Try switching your regular mouthwash for a whitening version – we like Listerine Advanced White.
 Secondly, try using an at-home whitening system like iWhite, a safe formula that instantly whitens in 20 minutes plus strengthens the teeth too or the new craze, whitening strips.
 Polished Whitening is a peroxide free-formula that whitens within 14 days.